y-susuki/y-susuki.github.io/content/pub/index.md

 ### Book (in Japanese)

-1. **Y. Susuki**, The Koopman Analysis -- Analysis and Control of Nonlinear Dynamics Using the Koopman Operatpr (published in August).
+1. **Y. Susuki**, The Koopman Analysis -- Analysis and Control of Nonlinear Dynamics Using the Koopman Operator (published in August!).

 ### Book Chapters